krgauravv/notification-service/README.md

-Thought for 6s

-Here’s a clean, copy-paste-ready README.md for your project:

 # 📬 Notification Service (Node.js + RabbitMQ + MongoDB)

 A backend microservice that sends notifications via **Email**, **SMS (simulated)**, and **In-App** using **RabbitMQ** for asynchronous processing and **MongoDB** for storing in-app notifications.
 Secured with **JWT authentication**.